Will Michigan State cover the spread vs. Butler? Betting Trends, Record ATS

 Michigan State vs. Butler: Betting Trends, Record ATS, Home/Road Splits - November 17

 The No. 18 Michigan State Spartans (1-2) and the Butler Bulldogs (3-0) take the floor at Jack Breslin Students Events Center on Friday, November 17, 2023 at 6:30 PM ET on Fox Sports 1.
-The game has no set line.
+The matchup has no line set.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!